Pacaya Samiria National Reserve 3-Day Tour

 Beginning of the tour and transfer to Nauta

-Navigation on the Marañon River
+Sailing on the Marañon River

 Entrance to the Pacaya Samiria Reserve

-DAY 2 Yanayacu - Pucate
+DAY 2: Yanayacu - Pucate

 Amazon sunrise and bird watching

-Dolphin watching, wildlife spotting and piranha fishing
+Dolphin watching, wildlife searching and piranha fishing.

 Swimming in the Marañon River